 Formed in March 2014, the Council manages the development and operation of the society.
 Each member has a specific role but contributes to the whole.

-Sarah Smith (UK): Journal – Assistant editor and Social media
+Sarah Smith (UK): Journal - Assistant editor journal and Social media programme

 Sarah Smith (nee O’Donoghue) is a recently retired business woman, whose career spanned many roles over 47 years, culminating in the sale of the training business she co-owned and ran to a Swedish plc.
 She has a keen interest in history, music and literature and enjoys helping out with editing and copyediting contributions from O’Donoghue Society members concerning their ancestors’ lives and times.
 She loves West Ham.